chriskrycho/v5.chriskrycho.com/site/journal/2024/2024 Longview Half Marathon Race Report.md

 [race]: https://www.longviewmarathon.com

-Here is a story you have *not* heard from me before—not recently, indeed not ever: Today, I *won* a race.
+Here is a story you have *not* heard from me before—not recently, indeed not ever: Today, I *won* my race.

 <figure>
 <video src="https://cdn.chriskrycho.com/videos/longview-finish.mov" controls allowfullscreen playsinline>